Grand National Legends

 After a public vote, the following were added to the roll of honour in 2012:

-Michael Scudamore who had 16 consecutive rides in the race from 1951-66, winning once (Oxo 1959) and also finishing second and third.
+• Michael Scudamore – had 16 consecutive rides in the race from 1951-66, winning once (Oxo 1959), and also finishing second and third.

 In addition, a selection panel decided to add:

-George Dockeray who trained Lottery to win first Grand National in 1839 and won three more in the next 13 years;
+• George Dockeray – trained Lottery to win first Grand National in 1839.
+He won three more in the next 13 years;

-The Duke of Albuquerque a Spanish nobleman who harboured childhood dreams of winning the Grand National after seeing a cinema newsreel film of the race.
-He perfectly epitomises the undaunting spirit of the National for he rode in the great race seven times as an amateur and more often than not ending up in Walton hospital with serious injuries following falls.
+• The Duke of Albuquerque – a Spanish nobleman who harboured childhood dreams of winning the Grand National.
+He was inspired after seeing a cinema newsreel film of the race.
+The Duke perfectly epitomises the daunting spirit of the National.
+He rode in the great race seven times as an amateur.
+More often than not ending up in Walton hospital with serious injuries following falls.

-Tim Forster who became the first owner-trainer to win the Grand National since the Second World War when Well To Do triumphed at Aintree in 1972.
+• Tim Forster – became the first owner-trainer to win the Grand National since the Second World War.
+His horse Well To Do triumphed at Aintree in 1972.
 Forster also went on to train two more National winners – Ben Nevis in 1980 and Last Suspect in 1985.
 These victories make him one of only seven trainers to have won the Grand National three times.

-Ernie Piggott who on the Grand National on three occasions.
+• Ernie Piggott – who on the Grand National on three occasions.
 His first National win was on Jerry M, a horse who had finished 2nd in 1910.
-In 1918, he won the War National Steeplechase on Poethlyn, the last of the 3 races run at Gatwick before the race returned to Liverpool the next year following the end of the First World War.
-The duo were successful again at Aintree a year later, after being sent off as 11-4 favourites.
+In 1918, he won the War National Steeplechase on Poethlyn, the last of the 3 races run at Gatwick.
+The race then returned to Liverpool the next year following the end of the First World War.
+The duo was successful again at Aintree a year later, after being sent off as 11-4 favourites.